klai22/Deduper-klai22/psuedocode.md

     This function has no return value, but instead writes contents into the output SAM file.
     '''

+**calc_pos()**

+def calc_pos(POS: int,STRAND: str, CIGAR: str)-> int:

+    '''
+    Calculates the "true POS" considering CIGAR string & strandedness.

+    REQUIRES NA (no extra fxns from bioinfo.py module needed)

+    Input:
+        POS (int) - starting pos. of read (factoring in calc. for soft-clipping!)
+        STRAND (str) - output of extract_strand()
+        CIGAR (str) - CIGAR string (ex:5S10M2I3D)
+    Output:
+	    Updated_POS (int) - True position # (shared b/w true PCR duplicates) calc. by considering factors like soft-clipping in the CIGAR string
+    Returns an integer of what the updated POS should be.
+THIS will be stored in the tuples/keys.
+    '''

 #### Test Examples
 **extract_umi**